Robin Gadola

-Robin Gadola (born 7 October 1994 in Uster) is a Swiss professional squash player.
+Robin Gadola (born 7 October 1994) is a Swiss professional squash player.
 He reached a career high ranking of 105 in the world during December 2021.

 Career

 Gadola won the 2022 Eastside Open.

 In December 2023, Gadola won a bronze medal with Switzerland, at the 2023 Men's World Team Squash Championships in New Zealand.
 He won another bronze medal with Switzerland, at the December 2024 Men's World Team Squash Championships in Hong Kong.

+In May 2026 he won a silver medal at the 2026 European Team Championships in Amsterdam.